lauragalera/lauragalera.github.io/_pages/notes.md

 {% include base_path %}

-Here are some notes I took when I was a student.
+Here are some notes and solved exercises I did.
 Feel free to use them if they can be of any help.

 ## Operating Systems